 Your accommodations location will determine how to best get around Belfast, but there are generally 3 main options: Walking, buses, and taxis.

-However, you’ll likely need public transportation at some point during your trip to Belfast.
+With that being said, youโll likely need public transportation at some point during your trip to Belfast.
 The city has an efficient network of buses called Translink which is easy to navigate.
-You can easily get between the main attractions in the city center via the Translink if you don’t want to walk.
+You can easily get between the main attractions in the city center via the Translink if you donโt want to walk.

 Thera are also a plethora of taxis available through a few different suppliers.
 Value Cabs, fonaCab, and Peter Pan Taxis are the most popular options.
 We mostly used fonaCab though, as they had a user-friendly app to book through, and we found them to be incredibly reliable and professional.